arikanev/accessibility-tools/README.md

 `--wcor, -wc `          modified training mode will now include some testing features (warm up).

 `--vidxs VIDXS, -vi VIDXS`
                         indices of specific video segments to select across all video files specified.
+If used, overrides idxs argument.
 (Key-generator).

 Huge credits for a lot of the core brain of this project goes to [`ffmpeg`](https://github.com/FFmpeg/FFmpeg), [`mpv`](https://github.com/mpv-player/mpv), and google cloud speech api.